MASTER OF SCIENCE IN INTEGRATED CIRCUIT DESIGN

 *Tuition fees are subject to revision due to currency fluctuations at the discretion of TUM Asia.
 All prices stated above are inclusive of 7% GST.

-DISCLAIMER: Note that the tuition fees stated on this webpage are accurate to the Academic Year 2015/16 intake only.
-Students enrolling in subsequent intakes should only use the total fee stated on this webpage only as a reference.
+DISCLAIMER: Note that the tuition fees stated on this webpage are accurate to the Academic Year 2018/19 intake only.
+Students from previous intakes should not use the fees stated on this webpage as a reference.

 *For no. 2 to 9, the fees are payable to the Nanyang Technological University (NTU).